bitterjug/devjournal-crypto/devjournal.markdown

 guarantee the order in which `models` and `collections` get loaded so this dependency is not necessarily met by referring to the global variable.
 Explicit dependencies looking ever more appealing.

+## 2014-02-10 09:01 Monday

+From Marko:

+> I just remembered another possible problem.
+I *think* django rest
+> doesn't return anything on POST but we want it to return created object
+> so we get its id.
+Without it we can't update it later.
+Not sure how to
+> do that but hopefully there's an app for it.